Duties of the Sheriff

 The Sheriff is the county's principal peace officer for the unincorporated areas who is elected every four years.
 The Sheriff’s Office is made up of the following divisions:

-Patrol Division: The Sheriff & Deputies are the police force for residents of the unincorporated areas of the county, and provide contracted law enforcement for the cities of Lone Tree, Hills, North Liberty, Solon, Shueyville, Swisher, Tiffin and Oxford.
+Patrol Division: The Sheriff & Deputies are the police force for residents of the unincorporated areas of the county, and provide contracted law enforcement for the cities of Lone Tree, Hills, Solon, Shueyville, Swisher, Tiffin and Oxford.
 The Sheriff's Office handles all routine and emergency calls for these areas, and regularly patrols all areas of the county.
 They also provide security at special events in the county.

 Records: Division Maintains all the records for individuals that are booked into the jail, officer’s investigative reports, and issues permits to acquire and carry handguns.